sdsc-ordes/arema-ontology/README.md

 ## 📚 Purpose of the Ontology
 An ontology defines terms, relationships, and structures to describe a particular domain — in this case, regenerative materials.
 For AREMA, this ontology serves multiple purposes:

-Controlled Vocabulary for the Website
+### Controlled Vocabulary for the Website
 It powers the AREMA front-end by providing a standardized vocabulary for categories, material properties, processes, and more.
 This ensures that users interact with consistent terms throughout the platform.

-Interoperability and Data Quality
+### Interoperability and Data Quality
-By formalizing the domain knowledge as RDF and SHACL, the ontology supports structured data exchange and integration with external systems, while enabling automated quality checks and re-using existig metadata standards.
+By formalizing the domain knowledge as RDF and SHACL, the ontology supports structured data exchange and integration with external systems, while enabling automated quality checks and re-using existing metadata standards.

-Documentation and Transparency
+### Documentation and Transparency
 It provides a clear, explicit model of how AREMA organizes knowledge about regenerative materials.

 ## 📂 Repository Structure